openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 IMPORTANT: This function creates a hidden dependency on the module.
 Worse yet, it creates a dependency specifically on that module's translation keys, which are often regarded as "implementation details" and therefore may be volatile.
+Also note that this function DOES NOT load the module's translations if they have not already been loaded via `useTranslation`.
 **This function should therefore be avoided when possible.**

 #### Parameters